TU-Darmstadt-APQ/Voltage_reference/README.md

 Single supply operation is possible as long the output voltage is larger than 0.1 V.

 ## Design Files
-### Variants
-Two variants of the design files are provided for the user.
-There is a so-called *default* variant and a *PCBA* (Printed Circuit Board Assembly) variant.

-#### Default variant
-The default variant contains the full set of components and should be used for hand assembly when a set of binned and tested components is available.
-It includes both the Zener reference and resistive divider which need to be tested for popcorn noise and drift before installation.

-#### PCBA variant
-The PCBA variant should be used when sending the boards to the PCB manufacturer for assembly as they do not contain the [LM399](https://www.analog.com/en/products/lm399.html)/[ADR1399](https://www.analog.com/en/products/adr1399.html) Zener reference and the precision resistor array to amplify the output voltage.
-These components need to be binned prior to installation and should therefore not be placed by the board house.

 ### For production
-The design files can be found on the [releases](../../releases) page and include the following resources:
+The design files required for the PCB production and assembly can be found on the [releases](../../releases) page and include the following resources:

 - Schematics as a PDF
 - Gerber files